waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - There is a hidden switch or item on the floor, possibly revealed by the Itemfinder.
 (Result: Failed.
 ITEMFINDER did not respond on B3F.)
     - The Super Nerd's dialogue at 1F (25, 32) has changed.
 (Result: Failed.
 Dialogue unchanged.)
     - The NPC Melanie in Cerulean City will have new dialogue if the player has a Bulbasaur in the lead of their party.
 (Result: Confirmed.
 Dialogue changed to a single line but did not advance the Copycat quest.)
+    - The Hiker will move if spoken to with only one conscious Pokémon in the party.
+(Result: Failed.
+Dialogue unchanged.)

 # VII.
 Strategic Notes & Future Ideas

 - **Fossil Quest Strategy:** The Rocket Grunt was a red herring.
 The solution must involve the Hiker on 1F.
 I must systematically test my remaining hypotheses on him.
 - **Agent Utilization:** For complex navigation puzzles, I must remember to use the `multi_stage_navigator` agent to guide exploration instead of relying on manual trial-and-error.
 The agent is designed to suggest the most logical next step.
+For the Fossil Quest, I must use the `puzzle_hypothesis_generator` agent to generate new ideas instead of relying solely on my own intuition.
 - **Tool Maintenance Protocol:** Critical tool flaws must be fixed *immediately* upon discovery.
 Deferring fixes is a critical failure.
 This includes improving tools that provide poor feedback, like the pathfinder.
-- **Future Agent Idea: Exploration Planner:** Create an agent that takes a city name and a list of visited building coordinates, then outputs the next logical building to visit to ensure systematic exploration.
 - **Future Tool Idea: PC Navigator (High Priority):** Create a tool to automate PC interactions.
     - **Plan:** The tool must be robust enough to handle the PC's stateful nature.
 It should begin every execution with a 'reset sequence' (e.g., pressing 'B' three times) to return to a known, predictable state (the overworld).
 From there, it can reliably execute a sequence of button presses to navigate menus.
 It will take 'action' (withdraw/deposit) and 'pokemon_name' as parameters.
 - **`autopress_buttons` Flag (CRITICAL):** The `automated_battle_move_selector` tool outputs a sequence of button presses (e.g., `["Down", "A"]`).
 For this sequence to execute correctly without being truncated by the system, the `autopress_buttons: true` flag MUST be set when calling the tool.
 Failure to do so results in only the first button press being executed, causing battle automation to fail.
-This was the root cause of recent battle failures.
-- **Fossil Quest Strategy Update:** For the Fossil Quest, I must use the `puzzle_hypothesis_generator` agent to generate new ideas instead of relying solely on my own intuition.
-This will help overcome biases and explore more creative solutions.